Dimers and analytic torsion I: Planar graphs

+In this section, the graph carrying dimer configurations is $\Xi=M$.
+We assume that condition $(\spadesuit)$ is satisfied for all $\delta$ (for a fixed $\eta_0$).

-From \cite{Ken_locstat,KOS,dT_quadri}, we know that there is a Gibbs measure on perfect matchings of $\Xi$ such that, for any finite subset $\{(b_i,w_i),1\leq i\leq n\}$ of edges of $\Xi$,
+From \cite{Ken_locstat,KOS,dT_quadri}, we know that there is a Gibbs measure on perfect matchings of $M$ such that, for any finite subset $\{(b_i,w_i),1\leq i\leq n\}$ of edges of $\Xi$,

 (manifestly, these {\em local statistics} completely specify the measure).
-In the case where $\Lambda$ is the local limit of a sequence of biperiodic lattices, the measure can be realised as the limit of uniform dimer covers of (finite volume) toroidal graphs.
+When $\Lambda$ is realised as the local limit of a sequence of biperiodic lattices, this measure is the limit of uniform dimer covers of (finite volume) toroidal graphs.
+In particular ($n=1$),

 Thus we have a probability measure on matchings of $\Xi=\Xi_\delta$; $\E=\E_\delta$ is the expectation under this measure, $h$ the height function, seen as a function constant on faces of $\Xi$ and well-defined modulo a global additive constant.